FAQ - Answers to your questions!

 What is the thickness of a resin medal?

 A number of models have a thickness of 5 mm, which allows for depth and the creation of movement inside, or colored backgrounds and crystalline surfaces.
-Others, surrounded by a gold circle, are thin like a regular medal, i.e., 1.5 mm.
+Others, surrounded by a golden circle, are thin like a regular medal, i.e., 1.5 mm.

 How long does it take to receive an order?